1.

 that already."
 There was a pause as Onimex caught both

 messages.
-There was an unconscious question, "Which Onimex am I
+There was a subtextual question, "Which Onimex am I

 talking to?" followed by, "Why can't one